14 November, 2021

 Most people dipping their toes into the area of gut health start with probiotics.
-It is worthwhile to consider probiotics in children with Autism Spectrum Disorder as a way to improve gut health.
+It is worthwhile to consider probiotics in children with Autism Spectrum Disorder as a way to improve gut microbiota.
 There are, however, other considerations when addressing gut health.
 Although we would love the solution to improving gut health to be a supplement or tablet, probiotics need a healthy gut environment to thrive.
 Quality food needs to be your first choice.

 There are many positive effects on the immune system and the body by adding new strains of beneficial bacteria, but you may not be getting good value for money if you start with probiotics before addressing fibres and prebiotics.